Teaching Electricity and Magnetism doesn’t have to be hard. In fact, it can be super fun! (For both you and the kids! Don’t worry!)

 Note that this post contains Amazon links.
 They throw a few pennies my way if you purchase from my links 🙂

-Step 1: Teach Basic Concepts like Electrical Safety, Simple Circuits, Insulators and Conductors, Reading Energy Meters, and Using Circuit Symbols.
+Step 1: The first step to teaching electricity is introducing students to basic concepts.
+Teach concepts like Electrical Safety, Simple Circuits, Insulators and Conductors, Reading Energy Meters, and Using Circuit Symbols.
 A great way to teach these topics is through a print or digital lapbook.
 Students will be able to learn key concepts while creating a valuable study tool for the test.
 Click HERE to check out the PERFECT activities on TPT.

 Station 1: Snap Circuits

 These circuits are super easy to use.
 Students can follow the instructions to create series and parallel circuits!
 These are also great for learning about resistors!

 Students create circuits using a Makey Makey kit.
 They can then use the awesome Makey Makey bongo or piano sites to play music with their circuits.
 This activity is a great way to practice identifying insulators and conductors.